psaikido/hugle.uk/content/prose/thesium/160-rapprochement.md

 sensed a great rage.
 A powerless rage and fury at the violence that had been done to his people.
 He wanted to destroy something.
 Had he ever suffered so?

 Now he was in a police car, cruising around the reservation.
-His skin was white and his body large and doughy.
+His skin was pinkish white and his body large and doughy.
 From behind sunglasses he looked out onto the women hugging outside the caravan and the wild looking guy just emerging.
 "Look at these pathetic people, they are so stupid, how could they let themselves sink so low?"
 The Top Prof felt how this man detested these people.
 How he didn't really think of them as people at all.
 He thought their religion and way of life was primitive and backward.
 Had he ever felt so superior?
 With a jolt he realised that yes, this had been his own attitude too.
 He had spent his life intoxicated with the pride of his intelligence.
 Now he felt ashamed.
 How terrible and abject it was to count oneself superior to others.

 "Oh God, oh God, I'm so sorry!" he cried out.
 He was now floating above the scene, high above, amongst the clouds.
 The being of light appeared beside him